ai2cm/pace/README.md

 Pace is an implementation of the FV3GFS / SHiELD atmospheric model developed by NOAA/GFDL using the GT4Py domain-specific language in Python.
 The model can be run on a laptop using Python-based backend or on thousands of heterogeneous compute nodes of a large supercomputer.

-The top level directory contains the FV3 dynamical core (fv3core), the GFS physics package (fv3gfs-physics), and infrastructure utilities (pace-util).
+The top-level directory contains the main compnents of pace such as the dynamical core, the physical parameterizations and infrastructure utilities.

 **WARNING** This repo is under active development - supported features and procedures can change rapidly and without notice.